CoachMatthew/Retail_Inventory/README.md

 ('W09','SouthernWarehouse','Atlanta'),
 ('W10','GulfWarehouse','Houston');

+-- Analytical questions

-1. Fetch products with the same price:
+-- 1. Fetch products with the same price:

 SELECT ProductName, Price
 FROM Product
+WHERE Price IN (
+SELECT Price
+FROM Product
 GROUP BY Price
-HAVING COUNT(Price) > 1
+HAVING COUNT(ProductID)>1);

-2. Find the second highest priced product and its category:
+-- 2. Find the second highest priced product and its category:

-SELECT TOP 1 ProductName, CategoryName
+SELECT P.ProductName, C.CategoryName, P.Price
-FROM Product p
+FROM Product P
-JOIN Category c ON p.CategoryID = c.CategoryID
+JOIN Category C ON P.CategoryID = C.CategoryID
 ORDER BY Price DESC
 OFFSET 1 ROW
+FETCH NEXT 1 ROW ONLY;

-3. Get the maximum price per category and the product name:
+-- 3. Get the maximum price per category and the product name:
 SELECT c.CategoryName, MAX(p.Price) AS MaxPrice, p.ProductName
 FROM Product p
 JOIN Category c ON p.CategoryID = c.CategoryID
-GROUP BY c.CategoryName
+GROUP BY c.CategoryName, p.ProductName;

-4. Supplier-wise count of products sorted by count in descending order:
+-- 4. Supplier-wise count of products sorted by count in descending order:
 SELECT s.SupplierName, COUNT(p.ProductID) AS ProductCount
 FROM Product p
 JOIN Supplier s ON p.SupplierID = s.SupplierID
 GROUP BY s.SupplierName
 ORDER BY ProductCount DESC

-5. Fetch only the first word from the ProductName and append the price:
+-- 5. Fetch only the first word from the ProductName and append the price:

-SELECT LEFT(ProductName, CHARINDEX(' ', ProductName) - 1) AS FirstName, Price
+SELECT CONCAT(ProductName,'_',price)
-FROM Product
+FROM Product;

-6. Fetch products with odd prices:
+-- 6. Fetch products with odd prices:
 SELECT *
 FROM Product
 WHERE Price % 2 != 0

-7. Create a view to fetch products with a price greater than $500:
+-- 7. Create a view to fetch products with a price greater than $500:
 CREATE VIEW HighPricedProducts AS
 SELECT *
 FROM Product
 WHERE Price > 500

-8. Create a procedure to update product prices by 15% where the category is 'Electronics' and the supplier is not 'SupplierA':
+-- 8. Create a procedure to update product prices by 15% where the category is 'Electronics' and the supplier is not 'SupplierA':
 CREATE PROCEDURE UpdatePrices AS
 BEGIN
 UPDATE p